-As of June 30, 2021, we had approximately \$772 million in cash and investments at our holding company.
+As of September 30, 2021, we had approximately \$715.9 million in cash and investments at our holding company.
 These resources are maintained primarily to service our debt interest expense, pay debt maturities, repurchase shares, repurchase debt, pay dividends to shareholders, and to settle intercompany obligations.
 While these assets are held, we generate investment income that serves to offset a portion of our interest expense.
 Investment income and the payment of dividends from our insurance subsidiaries are the principal sources of holding company cash inflow.
 MGIC is the principal source of dividends, and their payment is restricted by insurance regulation.
-Under the PMIERs guidance, any dividend paid by MGIC to our holding company, through September 30, 2021, requires GSE approval if MGIC's excess of Available Assets is or would become less than 50% of its Minimum Required Assets; and from October 1, 2021 through December 31, 2021 such dividends require GSE approval if MGIC's excess of Available Assets is or would become less than 15% of its Minimum Required Assets.
+Under the PMIERs guidance, any dividend paid by MGIC to our holding company through December 31, 2021 requires GSE approval if MGIC's excess of Available Assets is or would become less than 15% of its Minimum Required Assets.
 See Note 14 - "Statutory Information" to our consolidated financial statement for additional information about MGIC's dividend restrictions.
 The payment of dividends from MGIC is also influenced by our view of the appropriate level of PMIERs Available Assets to maintain in excess of Minimum Required Assets.
 Other sources of holding company liquidity include raising capital in the public markets.
 The ability to raise capital in the public markets is subject to prevailing market conditions, investor demand for the securities to be issued, and our deemed creditworthiness.

-In the second quarter of 2021 we paid \$20 million in dividends to shareholders.
-On July 29, 2021, our Board of Directors declared a quarterly cash dividend of \$0.08 per common share to shareholders of record on August 12, 2021, payable on August 26, 2021.
+In the third quarter of 2021 we paid \$27.1 million in dividends to shareholders.
+On October 28, 2021, our Board of Directors declared a quarterly cash dividend of \$0.08 per common share to shareholders of record on November 11, 2021, payable on November 23, 2021.

-In the first six months of 2021, our holding company cash and investments decreased by \$75 million to \$772 million as of June 30, 2021.
+In the first nine months of 2021, our holding company cash and investments decreased by \$131.1 million to \$715.9 million as of September 30, 2021.

-Significant cash and investments inflows during the first six months:
+Significant cash and investments inflows during the first nine months: